upa/nosh/README.md

 address to the interface `eth0`.

 You usually type `tab`, `space`, or `?` to print possible completions with descriptions.
-If you do this with command line `set interfaces`, the CLI shows like:
+If you do this with the exaxmple command line `set interfaces`, the CLI shows like:

 ```
 prompt> set interfaces